ray0809/car_dectector_classifcation/README.md

 # classification part
-Here InceptionV3 is used for classifying training:8144 pics testing:8041
+Here InceptionV3 is used for classifying,the inputs come from ssd network<br>
+training:8144 pics<br>
+testing:8041<br>

 # training
 if you want to run the code,some path you should change to fit your own dataset<br>